RyanZim/eslint-config-ryanzim/README.md

 - Use single-quotes, unless the string contains the `'` character (Template Literals allowed)
 - Use a separate `var` statement for each variable

+This config will emit a warning when `console` is used; if you are developing a command-line tool, turn this rule off.

 This config uses the ES6 ESLint parser.

 ## Licence